neo-nkosi/neo-nkosi/README.md

-If it were up to me, "debugging" would be a means of ensuring that locusts go extinct.
+If it were up to me, "debugging" would be a means of making locusts go extinct.